datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 - costs of centrally maintained infrastructure for data hosting and web-portal type browsing could be prohibitive

 Such challenges impede the many possible gains obtainable from distributed data sharing and access.
-Decisions might even be made to forego FAIR principles in favour of saving time, effort and money, leading to the view that these efforts have seemingly contradicting outcomes.
+Decisions might even be made to forego FAIR principles in favor of saving time, effort and money, leading to the view that these efforts have seemingly contradicting outcomes.

 *DataLad Catalog helps counter this* apparent contadiction by focusing on interoperability with structured, linked, and machine-readable metadata.